You know people talk, right?

 - Friends and family are the top sources of brand awareness for 49% of US shoppers.

 I bet you’ve heard the phrase “talk is cheap.”
 Well, not when it comes to marketing.
 Word-of-mouth is a powerful tool, which, if used correctly, can skyrocket your sales.
-And that’s what referral marketing is all about.
+In fact, referral marketing can take your business to the next level way faster than any other marketing campaign!

 2. Referral marketing statistics to show you why trust matters – 92% of consumers trust referrals from people they know.